a-teresa/disaster_response_pipelines/README.md

 ### 1 - Overview

 #### The main objective of this project is to analyze disaster data from [Figure Eight](https://appen.com/) and build a model, for an API, that classifies disaster messages.
+This application is build to help people or organization during an event of a disaster.

 ### 2 - Project components